Logan International Airport: Runway 14/32

 Runway 14/32, which opened to air traffic on November 23, 2006, is unidirectional.
 Runway 32 is used for landings and 14 is used for takeoffs.
 Massport is barred by a court order from using the runway for overland landings or takeoffs, except in emergencies.

 There was fierce opposition towards the construction of 14/32 among communities adjacent to the northwest side of the airport, such as Chelsea and East Boston, as authorities acknowledged these areas would likely see increased noise levels.
 Many Residents of Winthrop and Revere also joined in opposition, even though Massport had predicted the new traffic patterns allowed by 14/32 would actually reduce overflights and noise in those areas.

 Since the opening of the new runway, there has been disagreement about when and how often it should operate.
 Residents have demanded a minimum of 11.5 kn northwest winds, slightly higher than the 10 kn threshold favored by Massport.

-The rationale behind constructing the new runway 14/32 was that it reduces the need for improving existing Runway 15L/33R, which, at only 2557 ft is perhaps the shortest hard-surface runways at major airports in the United States.
-In 1988, Massport had proposed an 800 ft extension to 15L/33R (a project which would have required additional filling-in some land along a "clam bed"), but was thwarted by a court injunction.

-Boston's Hyatt Harborside Hotel, which sits only a few hundred yards from the runway threshold, was built primarily to prevent Massport from ever extending the length of 14/32 or using it for takeoffs or landings over the city.
+Boston's Hyatt Harborside Hotel, which sits only a few hundred yards from the runway threshold, was built partly to prevent Massport from ever extending the length of 14/32 or using it for takeoffs or landings over the city.
 Massachusetts state legislators carefully chose the location of the hotel—directly in the runway centerline—prior to its construction in 1992.

+The rationale behind construction of Runway 14/32 was to allow Logan to have up to three runways simultaneously open during strong northwesterly winds, which are fairly common during Boston's wintertime.
+Historically, such weather conditions meant that Logan could have only two runways (33L and 27) open at once, which contributed to the airport being one of the most delay-prone in the country.

+Massport had long sought to alleviate this problem with a second northwest-southeast runway, and in the mid-1960s, construction began on what is now Runway 15L/33R.
+However, community opposition brought the project to a halt after builders had completed only 2557 ft of the new airstrip, leaving it much too short for all but the smallest and lightest of aircraft.
+In 1988, Massport made one final proposal to extend the runway by 800 feet (240 meters), but was thwarted by a court injunction.

+Owing to the unusually short length of 15L/33R, takeoffs from this runway are strictly prohibited.
+It is now the shortest runway at any of the 30 busiest U.S. airports, and remains, as of 2026, virtually unused except for a few occasional landings by Cape Air.